cm-tle-pred/cm-tle-pred.github.io/index.md

 A TLE contains a few fields which can be used for SGP4 propagation ([Appendix A: What is a TLE](#a-what-is-a-tle)), however, to allow the models to achieve better accuracy, additional features were added to the dataset:

 * Some features which were not part of the TLE data format that was included in the Space-Track provided data, such as `SEMIMAJOR_AXIS`, `PERIOD`, `APOAPSIS`, `PERIAPSIS`, and `RCS_SIZE` matched back with the TLE entries.
-* Daily sunspot data with 1-day, 3-day, and 7-day rolling averages as well as monthly air and water temperatures from the external datasets were also mapped back to each TLE according to their `EPOCH` day and month.
+* Daily sunspot data with 1-day, 3-day, and 7-day rolling averages was added since solar activity has been found to increase satellite decay according to [Chen, Deng, Miller, 2021 "Orbital Congestion"](https://mads-hatters.github.io/).
+* Monthly air and water temperatures from the external datasets were also mapped back to each TLE according to their `EPOCH` day and month.
+According to Brown et al. in their 2021 paper ["Future decreases in themospheric density in very low Earth orbit"](https://www.essoar.org/doi/10.1002/essoar.10505899.1), satellites decay is reduced as atmospheric temperature increases.
 * Some features exhibited periodic waveform patterns.
 Cartesian representations of these features were added as extra features.
 * Some features represented modulo values, pseudo reverse modulus representations were generated for these features so that their linear nature is represented.
 * Cartesian representation of position and velocity using the SGP4 algorithm were also added as additional features.